-538. The final processes and procedures for the GRM will be translated into local language (i.e., Bangla) and disseminated at all project locations.
+537. The final processes and procedures for the GRM will be translated into local language (i.e., Bangla) and disseminated at all project locations.
 These shall be made available (in both leaflet and poster format) to all project locations with the staff on site and in the offices at Upazila, District and Municipality.
 The affected persons and their communities will be informed of the project's grievance mechanism in open meetings at important locations and in PAP group meetings.
 Bangla translations of the RAP in the form of information brochures will be distributed among the affected persons.
 The PAPs will also be briefed on the scope of the GRC, the procedure for lodging grievances cases and the procedure of grievance resolution at the project level.

-G. Project-Affected People's Mechanism on Grievance Redress Activity or the Bank's management processes, people who believe they have been or will be adversely affected by the Bank's failure to implement the ESP may submit complaints to the Bank's PPM in accordance with the Policy on the project affected people's mechanism (PPM).
+G. Project-Affected People's Mechanism on Grievance Redress Activity

+538. When project-related concerns cannot be satisfactorily addressed through Project-level GRM or the Bank's management processes, people who believe they have been or will be adversely affected by the Bank's failure to implement the ESP may submit complaints to the Bank's PPM in accordance with the Policy on the project affected people's mechanism (PPM).
 The Bank requires all Clients to notify Project-affected individuals about the PPM's availability.
 The Client's (or beneficiary's) Project-related website includes information on the availability of the PPM in an accessible and understandable manner in locally appropriate language(s) (both Bangla and English in this case).